maxraustin/maxraustin.github.io/compiler_page.md

 ---

 KXI is an object-oriented programming language.
-Features of the language are described below.
+Some features of the language are described below.

 |Supported Primitive Data Types|
 |------------------------------|